 Have you ever seen a roundup post?

-If you haven’t, they are essentially “roundups” of great content in a particular industry.
+Round up posts are essentially “roundups” of great content in a particular industry or topic area.
 For example, “10 Brilliant Blogging ‘How-To’ Posts You MUST Read” would be a roundup of, well, 10 blogging how-to posts that other people have written.

-- Leverage other people’s content – less work for you!
+- You are leveraging other people’s content — less work for you!